Lim Chwee Teck: Career and research

 Lim's research interests include human disease mechanobiology, microfluidic technologies for disease diagnosis and precision therapy, and soft wearable technologies for biomedical applications.
 He currently heads the MechanoBioEngineering Laboratory at NUS.
 He co-authored more than 500 peer-reviewed journal publications including in high impact journals, for example Nature, Nature Materials, Nature Physics among others.

 Lim is internationally known for his interdisciplinary approach in combining mechanics with biology and medicine to obtain fundamental insights into how adverse changes in the mechanical properties of cells and tissues can lead to the pathology of diseases (mechanopathology) such as malaria and cancer.

-From the outset of his career, Lim understood that for research to make an impact, it needs to be translated from the laboratory to the bedside.
-This is where he makes the greatest contribution by leveraging on his basic research outcomes and his expertise in engineering to develop a new generation of biomedical technologies for better disease diagnosis, prognosis and precision therapy.
-In fact, some of his biomedical microfluidic technologies has been commercialised by startups that he has cofounded.
+Lim leverages basic research outcomes and his expertise in engineering to develop biomedical technologies for disease diagnosis, prognosis and precision therapy.
+Some of his biomedical microfluidic technologies have been commercialised by startups that he has cofounded.

 One example involves a biochips to better detect and diagnose cancer.
 These microfluidic chips are among the world's first in being able to isolate circulating tumor cells from patient's blood.
 This patented technology is simple and easy to use, providing a next generation of non-invasive 'liquid biopsy' devices for cancer diagnosis.
 The key innovation involved cancer cells being captured and analysed from a routine blood draw rather than through the painful route of needle aspiration tumour biopsy.
 This technology has since been commercialized by Biolidics Limited which he co-founded in 2009 and which IPO in 2018.
 The technology has also obtained CE (IVD) certification as well as FDA listing in both China and the USA.

 He and his team have also received numerous awards and accolades including the President's Science Award 2025, Otto Schmitt Award 2025, Nature Award for Mentoring in Science (Lifetime Achievement) 2022, Highly Cited Researcher 2022, IES Prestigious Engineering Achievement Award 2022, Asia's Most Influential Scientist Award, Fortune Times 2021, IP Champion, WIPO-IPOS IP Awards 2019, TIE50 Award (world's top 50 startups) 2014, Credit Suisse Technopreneur of the Year Award 2012, Wall Street Journal Asian Innovation Awards 2012 (Gold Award), Asian Entrepreneurship Award 2012 (First Prize), President's Technology Award 2011 among others.